-Academic honesty and compliance with the principles of good academic practice are indispensable prerequisites for academic work that strives to gain knowledge for the benefit of society.
+Academic honesty and observance of the principles of good academic practice are indispensable prerequisites for academic work that aims to generate knowledge for the benefit of society.
 The principles of good academic practice set out below are in line with the guidelines published by the German Research Foundation (DFG) in 2019.
 The application and dissemination of the principles, as well as the implementation thereof within a specific discipline, must be guaranteed within the framework of academic research and teaching.
 The university discloses these rules for good academic practice to its members and associates of all positions and obliges them in a comprehensible manner to comply with them, taking the specificities of the relevant subject area into account.
-Any person working in academia is responsible for their own behaviour meeting the standards of good academic practice.
+Any person working in academia is responsible for their own behaviour meeting the standards of good academic practice and shall advocate these standards.
+Teaching the basics of good academic work begins at the earliest possible stage in academic teaching and education.

-Section one Good academic practice
+Part one Good academic practice

-1 General
+Section 1 General

-(1) Commitment to honesty and integrity is the top priority in academic work.
-Academic work takes place at all stages of academic life, from research papers and theses, to PhD dissertations, participation in research projects and managing research teams.
-All researchers, regardless of their position in the world of academia, must always have a consistent self-critical attitude towards the results obtained through their research.
-Strict observance of discipline-specific rules for gathering and selecting sources and data, as well as working in a professional manner, are vital for ensuring good academic practice.
+(1) The top priority in academic work is commitment to honesty and truth.
+Academic work takes place at all stages of academic life, from research papers and final theses to PhD dissertations and participation in research projects and managing research teams.
+All researchers, regardless of their position in the world of academia, must always have a consistent self-critical attitude towards the results obtained throughout their research.
+Strict observance of discipline-specific rules for gathering and selecting sources and data as well as working in a professional manner are vital for ensuring good academic practice.
+Experienced researchers as well as those in the initial stages of their careers provide each other with mutual support in the continuous learning and further training process and regularly exchange ideas.
+The university provides relevant programmes and services.

-(2) Academic misconduct, in whatever shape or form, violates both the image and the credibility of science.
-As well as casting doubt on the work of other researchers, academic misconduct damages the standing of the dishonest researcher and tarnishes the reputation of the university and science as a whole.
+(2) Academic misconduct, in whatever shape or form, violates both the image and credibility of academia.
+Academic misconduct casts doubts on the work of other researchers and not only damages the reputation of the dishonest researcher, but also tarnishes the standing of the university and academia as a whole.